-A common postpartum fear is that the first poop after birth will hurt.
+A common new mom fear is that the first postpartum poop after birth will hurt.
 Here’s the scoop, plus nurse-approved ways to reduce any discomfort.

-Hopefully, your postpartum nurse told you to take stool softeners until you were having regular bowel movements again.
+Hopefully, during your postpartum experience, your healthcare provider told you to take stool softeners until you were having regular bowel movements again.
 If not, start taking them right away.
 These will help soften the poop so it doesn’t feel as uncomfortable.

 So, why does it hurt to poop the first time after birth?

-The bowels are sluggish (as mentioned above).
-This causes more water to be absorbed from the poop and the poop to harden.
-It’s really important to stay hydrated to help prevent this.
+Bowel function is sluggish the first few days after birth.
+This causes more water to be absorbed from the poop and hard stools to result.
+It’s really important to stay hydrated to help prevent bowel issues.
 Also, the pressure from your baby’s head pressing through the birth canal (along with pushing) can cause hemorrhoids and tearing of the perineum.
 All of this heals, but it takes time.
 The first poop comes along way before you are all healed up.

-The stool softeners will help get the poop out without over enlarging the hemorrhoids or irritating any vaginal repairs you needed to have.
-Remember to keep perineum cleansing items available and use them after each bathroom visit.
+Stool softeners will help get the poop out without over-enlarging any hemorrhoids or irritating any vaginal repairs you needed to have.
+Remember to keep your pericare cleansing bottle available and use it after each bathroom visit.
 This will help keep the area clean and prevent infection.

 What can I expect with my first poop after birth?

 The first postpartum poop paled in comparison to this terrible experience.
 Was it as easy as normal?
 No. But it was manageable.
-It didn’t take days to recover.
 And each one got easier and easier.

 1. Stay hydrated.